blue3k/ATFClone/README.md

-ATF for VS2017
+ATF
 ===

 ### Note ###
-This implementation is based on https://github.com/SonyWWS/ATF.
+This repository is based on https://github.com/SonyWWS/ATF.
 I modified some stuff, and it's getting too far from original.
 If you are interested in stuffs below, you can try.

 1. Projects are converted for VS2017.